Back

 Impact Driven

-Here I stepped in as a solo designer and redesigned the decision screen using discoverability, scannability, and persuasion to increase wallet selection and reduce refund-timeline queries.
+Here I stepped in as a solo designer and redesigned the decision screen using discoverability, scannability, and persuasion design principles to increase wallet selection and reduce refund-timeline queries.

 Impact achieved after the development

-11.4% uplift in screen engagement (measured via scroll and click tracking)
+11.4% uplift in screen engagement (measured via click tracking)

 Company